-Gina Beaufort Kelley, newly licensed boss of Fidelity Investigations, has her first case: stalking Steven Morton, the (perhaps) philandering husband of Gina’s divorce attorney, Diana Morton.
+Fresh from solving her late husband’s murder, Gina Beaufort Kelly is dealing with her first case as a licensed PI: stalking Steven Morton, the husband of Gina’s divorce attorney, Diana Morton.

 I was minding my own business, sitting there in my incognito black SUV, innocently parked on a quiet street in what’s called ‘an established neighborhood,’ when a sudden rap on the window made me jump in my seat.
 My heart leaped up onto my tongue and kept banging there, and it took some effort to get it back down where it belonged.